redox-os/website/content/news/this-month-251231.md

 ## Documentation Improvements

 - (doc) Wildan Mubarok documented [how to use the RedoxFS tooling](https://doc.redox-os.org/book/redoxfs.html#tooling) to create a non-bootable/bootable disk, mount/unmount a disk and expand/shrink the disk capacity
+- (doc) Ribbon fixed and updated [how to update initfs](https://doc.redox-os.org/book/coding-and-building.html#how-to-update-initfs) with your changes
+- (doc) Ribbon improved the [drivers README](https://gitlab.redox-os.org/redox-os/base/-/blob/main/drivers/README.md?ref_type=heads) information and updated the drivers list with new drivers and locations
+- (doc) Ribbon documented that comments are supported in the `.config` file using the `#` character
+- (doc) Ribbon improved the [book documentation rules](https://doc.redox-os.org/book/developer-faq.html#how-can-i-write-book-documentation-properly)
+- (doc) Ribbon did a cleanup in the book

 ## How To Test The Changes